HUMAN RIGHTS AND ANTI-CORRUPTION ACT

 -

 Is there any training or orientation before or during the delegation?Preparation for the delegation is an important part of your experience.
-Before departing for your trip, you will receive reading materials that cover health precautions, items to pack, what to expect from your delegation, and a reading packet.
+Before departing for your trip, you will receive reading materials that cover health precautions, items to pack, what to expect from your delegation, and a reading materials.
 An extensive orientation and training session takes place prior to travel and on the first day of your delegation.
-This includes cultural awareness, health and safety guidelines, a non-violence workshop, and an introduction to consensus based decision-making.
+This includes cultural awareness, health and safety guidelines, and an introduction to consensus based decision-making.
 You will also become familiar with international development policies as well as the historic and current political reality of the country you’re visiting.

 -